 You probably know that ClarityEnglish co-publishes the British Council’s Official IELTS Preparation Product, Road to IELTS.
 But are you aware of all the other resources Clarity has created for teachers preparing their students for IELTS?
-Here are five which we have developed, refined and upgraded over the last 13 years.
+Here are four which we have developed, refined and upgraded over the last 13 years.
 All are available free of charge.

 1. Classroom activities for IELTS Speaking